 areas of expertise

-S. Gregory Boyd is a partner, Co-Chair of the Privacy & Data Security Group and Co-Chair of the Interactive Entertainment Group at Frankfurt Kurnit.
+S. Gregory Boyd is a partner and co-Chair of the Interactive Entertainment Group at Frankfurt Kurnit.

 Mr. Boyd also handles a myriad of issues arising from data privacy and security for brands, agencies, and entertainment and media companies including children’s privacy, international issues, vendor auditing, and data breach management.
 Very few attorneys have attained IAPP CIPM and CIPT certifications, and Mr. Boyd is well-positioned to handle not only the executive aspects of privacy and data security, but also the actual design and implementation of those programs.

-Mr. Boyd is co-author and editor of the popular textbook Business and Legal Primer for Game Development (Charles River Media) and wrote the chapter, "Intellectual Property in the Video Game Industry" in Mastering the Game: Business and Legal Issues for Video Game Developers (World Intellectual Property Organization).
-He is a founding member and on the Board of the Video Game Bar Association and a member of the Advisory Board for the NYU Game Center Incubator.
+Mr. Boyd is co-author of Video Game Law: Everything You Need To Know About Legal and Business Issues in the Game Industry (Taylor & Francis/CRC Press, Fall 2018), his second book-length discussion of the industry.
+He is also co-author and editor of the prior popular textbook Business and Legal Primer for Game Development (Charles River Media) and wrote the chapter, "Intellectual Property in the Video Game Industry" in Mastering the Game: Business and Legal Issues for Video Game Developers (World Intellectual Property Organization).
+He is a founding member and past Board member of the Video Game Bar Association and a member of the Advisory Board for the NYU Game Center Incubator.
 He is a frequent speaker at international media conferences and educational institutions, and he taught a seminar on advanced topics in intellectual property for six years at New York Law School.
 Mr. Boyd is often quoted on technology and privacy issues in Mashable, Gamasutra, Edge-Online, CNN, Fortune, Forbes, and the New York Law Journal.
 The Legal 500 has praised Mr. Boyd for his work with media and technology companies.

 Mr. Boyd is admitted to practice law in New York and is a registered patent attorney with the USPTO.